cs4241-19a/a2-shortstack/README.md

 ## When To Meet - http://a2-jgerulskis.glitch.me
-My web application provides users the ability to plan events with friends, without the need to sign in.
+My web application provides users the ability to plan events, without the need to sign in.

 I was inspired to make this applicaiton by the website www.When2Meet.com, a site I have used 1 too many times.
 The UI is cumbersome, especially on mobile devices.
 I couldn't stand using this application when I knew I could create a better version.
 My site would allow users to plan events just like When2Meet.com, but with a much better UI.
 The main focus on this project was user friendly UI elements, that would work just as well on mobile as on desktop.
-The site does everything When2Meet does but just better.

 As it stands today, the application only can plan 1 event at a time.
 Meaning everytime an event is created, it overrides the existing event.
 However, all the functionality for planning multiple events is already incorporated except for the backend generating a unique id for each event.
 To demonstrate the ability that my application has to plan multiple events, I created additional example events which I will talk more about later.